maxhumber/mummify/README.md

 ---

 From the command line: `mummify switch <id>`
-Will revert to that commit
+Will revert to that commit.